OCA/survey/survey_sale_generation/readme/CONFIGURE.rst

 For *Numerical value* questions:

 #.
-In the *Answers* tab choose the linked product.
+In the *Answers* tab choose the linked products.
 #.
-The resulting quotation will have as many items of that product as the user defines.
+The resulting quotation will have as many items of that products as the user defines.

 For *Multiple choice: only one answer*:

 #.
-In the *Answers* tab link a product to every given choice.
+In the *Answers* tab link multiple products to every given choice.
 #.
-The resulting quotation will have the product linked to the survey user's choice.
+The resulting quotation will have the products linked to the survey user's choice.

 For *Multiple choice: multiple answers allowed*:

 #.
-In the *Answers* tab link a product to every given choice.
+In the *Answers* tab link products to every given choice.
 #.
 The resulting quotation will have the products linked to the survey user's choices.
 #.
 By default a unit of product will be added per answer to the quotation.
 If you want
    to set a variable choice, you can link a numeric question that will act as multiplier.